HaoyangHan/tiny-RAG/rag-memo-api/scripts/element_management/README.md

 - All existing `tenant_*_elements.py` scripts continue to work
 - Legacy configuration in `config.py` is maintained
 - Existing insertion batch tracking is preserved
-- Migration path provided for upgrading to new system
+- Clear migration path to new simplified system

+---

+**v1.4.2 Focus**: Essential-only architecture with dual prompt system, template provisioning, and safe script management.
+Ready for v1.4.3 development!